|

 Augie players ever to capture the North Central

 Conference Flight one singles championships in 1975.
+After college, Randy continued his

 outstanding doubles play, reaching the finals of the SD